alexandergerber/courses-tsa/chapter3.md

 arima(time_series, order = c(p,0,q))
 ```

 `@instructions`
 - Fit an ARMA(1,1) model to `con_supply2010_random1`and save the fitted model as `arma11`.
-- Extract the fitted values of the estimated model by using the function `fitted()`.
-- Extract the residuals of the estimated model by using the function `residuals()`.
 - Compute summary statistics for the model by using the function `summary()`.
+- Extract the fitted values of the estimated model by using the function `fitted()` and assign the result to `arma11_fit`.
+- Extract the residuals of the estimated model by using the function `residuals()` and assign the result to `arma11_res`.

 `@hint`